payloadcms/payload/packages/plugin-form-builder/README.md

 - `formOverrides`

     Override anything on the form collection by sending a [Payload Collection Config](https://payloadcms.com/docs/configuration/collections).
+Your overrides will be merged into the default `forms` collection.

     ```
-    formSubmissionOverrides: {
+    formOverrides: {
       slug: 'contact-forms'
     }
     ```